microsoft/playwright/docs/src/api/class-browsercontext.md

 How often a route should be used.
 By default it will be used every time.

+### option: BrowserContext.route.noWaitForFinish
+* since: v1.41
+- `noWaitForFinish` <[boolean]>

+If set to true, [`method: BrowserContext.close`] and [`method: Page.close`] will not wait for the handler to finish and all errors thrown by then handler after the context has been closed are silently caught.
+Defaults to false.

 ## async method: BrowserContext.routeFromHAR
 * since: v1.23